California Employment Lawyer

 4. Leave and accommodation

 FMLA, CFRA, PDL, ADA, and FEHA all govern protected leave and reasonable accommodation.
-Termination during protected leave is interference.
-Failure to engage in the interactive process for accommodation is a separate FEHA violation.
-Failure to provide required leave designation notices extends the protected period.
+A termination during or shortly after protected leave can create interference, retaliation, restoration, and accommodation issues, but the analysis still depends on eligibility, notice, leave designation, timing, and whether the employer can prove a leave-independent reason.
+Failure to engage in the interactive process for accommodation can be a separate FEHA violation.
+Defective leave notices can strengthen an interference theory, especially if the defect caused confusion, discipline, lost leave rights, or termination.

 5. Severance and separation

-Severance offers are negotiable in most cases.
-The release of claims is the price the employer is paying — and the price can usually be raised significantly with the right documentation of legal exposure.
+Severance offers are often negotiable when the employee can identify claims the release would waive.
+The counteroffer should tie the requested increase to specific legal exposure (FEHA, CFRA/FMLA, wage-hour, retaliation, accommodation issues), not just a generic request for more money.
 Older Workers Benefit Protection Act (OWBPA) requires a 21-day consideration period (or 45 days for group separations), giving you time to get the agreement reviewed.

 Why "pre-litigation" matters more than "litigation"